BTDubbzzz/homeFax/README.md

 CarFax for a house.

+You can see the website at https://btdubbzzz.github.io/react-portfolio/ or https://blakewright.net

 ## User Stories

 - AS A Home Owner/Renter, I want to log and retrieve details of the home